cssnr/vitepress-swiper-docs/docs/guides/source.md

 You can easily add the source file to your project for full control over the template.

-::: warning
+::: warning IMPORTANT
-This method is for advanced users and does not provide updates or support.
+This method is manual and does not provide updates or support.
 :::

 Download or copy the [VPSwiper.vue](https://github.com/cssnr/vitepress-swiper/blob/master/src/VPSwiper.vue)